Kawaikimono/Lesson-13-E-Commerce-Back-End/README.md

 ```
 This project is to configure starter code to create a working Express.js API to use Sequelize to interact with a MySQL database.
 ```
+## Installation Instructions
+Make sure to put "npm i" in the command line to install the dependencies.
+Also a .env file is required for DB_NAME='ecommerce_db', your DB_USER info and DB_PASSWORD info for mysql.

 ## Requirement Completed:
 - Utilize Sequelize database and link to server routes